DoD-Platform-One/Twistlock/README.md

 ### Next steps

-The application needs a administrator, the license file needs to be installed, then a defender.yaml needs to be generated and deployed.
-This has been consolidated in a script called build_defender.
+The application needs a administrator, the license file needs to be installed, then a defender.yaml needs to be generated and deployed, then logging needs to be enabled.
+This has been consolidated in a script called twistlock_setup.sh.

 The Variables required are as follows:
 ```